 Recommender systems have become increasingly pervasive in our daily lives to support us in identifying relevant content in an overloaded information space.
 Much of the research in the Recommender Systems community has focused on building (mostly data-driven) recommendation models, which make strong and sometimes too simplified assumptions about human behavior and preferences.
 In this talk, Elisabeth Lex will show how psychological insights can be used to develop new recommender algorithms, which better reflect and predict user behaviour.
 First, a hashtag recommendation algorithm is introduced that mimics how people access information in their long-term memory.
 Ms. Lex and her colleagues found that temporal effects play a strong role in hashtag usage.
 Second, a computational model of human category learning is used to improve Collaborative Filtering by incorporating non-linear user-resource dynamics.
 Finally, it will be discussed the recent work of Elisabeth Lex and her colleagues on echo chambers and algorithmic fairness in recommender systems.

-Assist.-Prof. Dr. Elisabeth Lex is assistant professor at Graz University of Technology and she heads the Social Computing research area at Know-Center, Austria's Research Center for Data-driven Business and Big Data Analytics.
+Elisabeth Lex is assistant professor at Graz University of Technology.
+She heads the Social Computing research area at Know-Center, Austria's Research Center for Data-driven Business and Big Data Analytics.
 Her research interests include Recommender Systems, Social Network Analysis, Data Science, and Open Science.
 Elisabeth has been work package leader in the FP7 IP Learning Layers project, scientific coordinator of the Marie Curie IRSES Web Information Quality Evaluation Initiative (WIQ-EI) project, and task leader in the H2020 Analytics for Everyday Learning (AFEL) project.
 Recently, Elisabeth has been member of the Expert Group on Altmetrics, which advised the European Commission, DG Research and Innovation on how to use Social Media signals to measure scientific impact.
 Elisabeth has (co-)authored 60+ peer-reviewed publications and regularly acts as reviewer and chair for major international conferences and journals.
 Among other courses at Graz University of Technology, Elisabeth teaches Web Science and she will start a new Complex Systems course in 2018.

 Speaker: Elisabeth Lex, Graz University of Technology